 Columns are resized as follows:

 - Mouse interaction: The user drags the separator line between two columns (sap.ui.table.AnalyticalColumn, property: Resizable).
-Double-clicking the line optimizes the column according to the length of the currently visible data and the label of the column header (sap.ui.table.AnalyticalColumn, property: Autoresizable).
-Note that auto-resizing works only if the cells in this column contain one of the following controls: text, label, link, or input.
+Double-clicking the line optimizes the column according to the length of the data currently visible and the label of the column header (sap.ui.table.AnalyticalColumn, property: Autoresizable).

 - Touch interaction: The user clicks or taps the column header to reveal two buttons: one to show the column header menu and one for resizing.
 The user drags the latter to resize the column.